 The reports were requested because negotiators wanted timely assessments that explained challenging issues and helped them understand the problems—and the range of forest- and land-use-related solutions—that could be included in formal agreements.
 As a trusted third party, Meridian was uniquely positioned to meet informally with negotiators in order to find out what they needed to know.
 We then convened a team of internationally recognized experts to write fit-for-purpose reports to support the schedule required by the negotiations.

 We ran meetings between the authors and negotiators on report drafts, discussing the possible implications of different solutions.
 We also convened in-person and online consultations with other experts and stakeholders from around the world to help inform the reports.
 Once final, the reports were translated into multiple languages to make them more accessible.

 REDD+ was ultimately included in the 2015 UN Paris Agreement on climate change.
 This was a huge win for the forest and land use communities, because it created powerful incentives for reducing forest and land degradation globally.
 The Meridian-facilitated option assessment reports provided important bases for UNFCC decisions on REDD+.
-As a consequence, Meridian continues to work extensively on REDD+ implementation.
+Today, building upon these foundations, Meridian continues to work extensively on REDD+ implementation.

 View a sample of the 20 Options Assessment Reports developed between 2009 and 2017 and facilitated by Meridian.